Student Handbook

 The college reserves the right to terminate a Residence Hall Contract under the following circumstances:

-3. A resident fails to comply with any portion of the contract.
+- A resident fails to comply with any portion of the Contract.

 College termination (eviction or dismissal from the Residence Halls) of a contract prohibits a resident from entering any other residence hall or the college cafeteria for a period of time designated by the Department of Residence Life.
-In the instance that the college terminates a contract, the deposit is forfeited and the resident will be liable for the remainder of the contracted room and board charges.
+If the college terminates a contract, the deposit will be forfeited and the resident will be liable for the remainder of the contracted room and board charges.

 Section 3 - Financial Obligations